Low Prussian dialect: Low and Old Prussian

+Low Prussian had patalization of /g/, /k/, which Latvian had since its contact to Low German.

-After the assimilation of the Old Prussians, many Old Prussian words were preserved within the Low Prussian dialect.
+After the assimilation of the Old Prussians, many Old Prussian words were preserved in the Low Prussian dialect.

 Low Prussian and Lithuanian

 In addition to the words of Old Prussian origin, another source of Baltic loans was Lithuanian.
 After the migration of Lithuanians in the 15th century, many Lithuanian loanwords appeared in the Low Prussian dialect.

 Sample text: Klingelschleede

 The writer Erminia von Olfers-Batocki (1876-1954) from Natangia wrote the following poem in Low Prussian: